-In connection with the Quarterly Report of Cryo-Cell International, Inc. (the "Company") on Form 10-Q for the quarter ended February 28, 2013 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, David Portnoy, Co-Chief Executive Officer of the Company, I, Mark Portnoy, Co-Chief Executive Officer of the Company and I, Jill M. Taymans, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Quarterly Report of Cryo-Cell International, Inc. (the "Company") on Form 10-Q for the quarter ended May 31, 2013 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, David Portnoy, Co-Chief Executive Officer of the Company, I, Mark Portnoy, Co-Chief Executive Officer of the Company and I, Jill M. Taymans, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-- 1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Act of 1934; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Act of 1934; and

+2. The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
-/s/ David Portnoy

-David Portnoy

-Co-Chief Executive Officer
+/s/ David Portnoy David Portnoy Co-Chief Executive Officer

-April 15, 2013
+July 15, 2013

-/a/ Mouls Doute or

-/s/ Mark Portnoy

-Mark Portnoy

-Co-Chief Executive Officer
+/s/ Mark Portnoy Mark Portnoy Co-Chief Executive Officer

-April 15, 2013
+July 15, 2013

-/s/ Jill M. Taymans

-Jill M. Taymans

-Vice President, Finance (Chief Financial Officer)
+/s/ Jill M. Taymans Jill M. Taymans Vice President, Finance (Chief Financial Officer)

-April 15, 2013
+July 15, 2013